conchyliculture/Touitr/README.md

 # Touitr
-Parse your Twitter archive and make it less shitty.
+Parse your Twitter archive and build a less shitty version of your Timeline.

 Generates a folder with a statified Twitter-like clone.